phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 [FAT file system]: https://en.wikipedia.org/wiki/File_Allocation_Table
 [Portable Executable (PE)]: https://en.wikipedia.org/wiki/Portable_Executable

-From this point on, the bootloader executable has control and can proceed to load the operating system kernel.
-However, it probably needs additional information about the system to do so, for example the amount of available memory in the system.
+From this point on, the loaded executable has control.
+Typically, this executable is a bootloader that then loads the actual operating system kernel.
+Theoretically, it would also be possible to let the UEFI firmware load the kernel directly without a bootloader in between, but this would make it more difficult to port the kernel to other architectures.

+Bootloaders and kernels typically need additional information about the system, for example the amount of available memory.
 For this reason, the UEFI firmware passes a pointer to a special _system table_ as an argument when invoking the bootloader entry point function.
 Using this table, the bootloader can query various system information and even invoke special functions provided by the UEFI firmware, for example for accessing the hard disk.

 #### How we will use UEFI

 As it is probably clear at this point, the UEFI interface is very powerful and complex.
-The wide range of functionality makes it even possible to write an operating system directly as an UEFI application, using the UEFI services instead of creating own drivers.
+The wide range of functionality makes it even possible to write an operating system directly as an UEFI application, using the UEFI services provided by the system table instead of creating own drivers.
 In practice, however, most operating systems use UEFI only for the bootloader since own drivers give you better performance and more control over the system.
 We will also follow this path for our OS implementation.

 To keep this post focused, we won't cover the creation of an UEFI bootloader here.
 Instead, we will use the already mentioned [`bootloader`] crate, which allows loading our kernel on both UEFI and BIOS systems.